 One of the things that I did to practice was to assign myself weekly tasks, mostly with text effects, but also with photographs and photo-manipulation.
-Years ago people like you and me were stuck with a textbook and hours of head scratching.
-Today there are thousands of YouTube Photoshop video tutorials by lots of pioneers who have already done the head scratching for you.
+Years ago people like you and I were stuck with a textbook and hours of head-scratching.
+Today there are thousands of YouTube Photoshop video tutorials by lots of pioneers who have already done the head-scratching for you.

-I have Photoshop CC (Creative Cloud), which charges a monthly or yearly fee, as well as Adobe Photoshop CS5, the program on disc.
-There have been a few new advancements between the CS5 and the CS6 and the CC.
+Photoshop CC (Creative Cloud) is available with charges of a monthly or yearly fee.
+I have Adobe Photoshop CS5, the program on the disc.
+There have been quite a few new advancements between the CS5 and the Creative Cloud.
 Most of the tools are the same however and are used basically the same way with the same shortcuts.
 There are a few differences that I will share along the way.

 Basics in Photoshop